badmrfrosty/OpenSMTPD-book/src/chapters/1021_What_you_need_to_know_about_IMF.md

   </body>
 </html>
 ```

-Note that the headers provide ``From'' and ``To'' headers.
-It is important to understand that they do not come from the ``MAIL FROM'' and ``RCPT TO'' SMTP phases.
-They are metadata written by the original sender to display in the MUA,
-but serves no purpose in terms of transfer.

-We have to distinguish the ``SMTP envelope'' from the ``DATA envelope''.
-The former is what happens at the protocol level before the DATA is even received,
-the latter is what will be displayed in the MUA no matter how the message was transfered.
-The ``SMTP envelope'' contains only the e-mail addresses,
-while the ``DATA envelope'' may contain the first and last name to read more user-friendly.
-Both may be aligned,
-in the sense that they have the same addresses between the SMTP and DATA envelopes,
-but this is not a requirement and you will often receive mail where the SMTP sender differs from the DATA ``From'' header.
+The example demonstrates a basic ASCII message displayed as intended by the sender.
+However, headers can also convey instructions for displaying the message in various formats or encodings, such as HTML and UTF-8.

+The distinction between the "SMTP envelope" and the "DATA envelope" is essential.
+While the former includes only email addresses, the latter may incorporate additional user-friendly details like first and last names.
+Although they may align, discrepancies between the SMTP sender and the DATA "From" header are common.

 ### Multi-part messages
-Nowadays messages contain more than just a simple ASCII message.
-Some messages contain attachements while others provide both an HTML and a plain text version of the same body,
+Modern messages often extend beyond simple ASCII text.
+Some include attachments or offer both HTML and plain text versions of the same content, allowing MUAs to determine the most suitable presentation.
-leaving to the MUA the decision to display the most appropriate version.

-We have only looked at a very simple IMF structure,
-but thanks to the magic of Multipurpose Internet Mail Extensions,
-also known as MIME,
-it is possible to structure a message so that it embeds multiple messages or components in a single message.
-With appropriate hints,
-the MUA is then capable of splitting the body into multiple distinct parts and decide what to do with them.
-For mail-exchangers,
-only the top level structure is relevant and the notion of nested structures is of absolutely no concern.

-We don't need to dive into this but I will still provide a simple example just so you grasp how they work,
-then you can forget about multi-part for the remaining of this book:
+Though this book primarily focuses on basic IMF structures, the concept of Multipurpose Internet Mail Extensions (MIME) enables the integration of multiple message components into a single message.
+While mail exchangers only concern themselves with the top-level structure, the nested structures facilitated by MIME offer enhanced message structuring capabilities.
+However, readers need not worry too much about understanding this, as the book will provide a straightforward example before moving forward:

 ```
 Date: Wed, 16 Dec 2020 10:41:51 +0200